luckasRanarison/kaiseki/README.md

 # kaiseki

-kaiseki (解析) is a japanese tokenizer and morphological analyzer using [mecab-ipadic](https://taku910.github.io/mecab/), inspired by [this article](https://towardsdatascience.com/how-japanese-tokenizers-work-87ab6b256984) and [kuromoji-rs](https://github.com/fulmicoton/kuromoji-rs).
+kaiseki (解析) is a japanese tokenizer and morphological analyzer using [mecab-ipadic](https://taku910.github.io/mecab/), insipired by [this article](https://towardsdatascience.com/how-japanese-tokenizers-work-87ab6b256984).

 ## Usage